Bacteriology

 - Neisseria meningitidis pathogenesis

-- bioinformatic approaches to bacterial virulence
+- bioinformatic approaches to understand the evolution of virulence

 - the regulation of gene expression in Bacillus subtilis, Proteus mirabilis and Escherichia coli